thierrygosselin/radiator/README.md

 -   Remove replicates (I hope you have some).
 -   Remove *de novo* assembly artifact:
-    -   run `summary_haplotypes` to automatically generate blacklist of genotypes and whitelist of markers.
+    -   run `stackr::summary_haplotypes` to automatically generate blacklist of genotypes and whitelist of markers.
 The function will highlight individuals and locus with more than 2 alleles (outlier individuals and markers).
-    -   run `filter_snp_number`, function will highlight outlier locus/reads with extreme number of SNP/read or haplotypethe
+    -   run `filter_snp_number`, function will highlight outlier locus/reads with extreme number of SNP/read or haplotypes
 -   Remove potential duplicated samples that went off your radar with `detect_duplicate_genomes`.
 -   Remove mixed samples or pooled samples that creates outliers individual's heterozygosity with the function `detect_mixed_individuals`.